 Make sure it has this line enabled:

-* NOTE: Parallel builds do not work (as of 1.8.0), so don’t enable that option
+Note that parallel builds do not work (as of 1.8.0), so don’t enable that option.

 target_arch = Architecture.X86_64

-You must now set up the following inside your C:\MinGW installation.
+You must now set up the following inside your C:\MinGW installation (run the msys shell as Administrator).
+Create a ~/.profile file:

 $ echo “export PATH=\”\$PATH:/c/Python27\”” >> ~/.profile